BecomingPhill/ekoholo_fluxonic_unification/README.md

 ## Extended Analysis Documentation

 For an in-depth analysis of the research work, including detailed findings, synthesis, and thematic mapping, please refer to the contents of the `analysis` folder.
-+ NOTE: The most recent versions of the documentation are located in the `tex` folder (e.g., analysis/copies/tex), while the PDF copies in `analysis/copies/pdf` may be outdated.
++ NOTE: The most recent versions of the research papers are located in the `tex` folder (e.g., analysis/copies/tex), while the PDF copies in `analysis/copies/pdf` may be outdated.